 "Yes... at least I did then, but maybe not after yesterday morning..."

 "You mean he went too far... the bruises on your face?"
 I interrupted.

 No," he said then made a sound like a humourless laugh.
 "No, that really was an accident.
 I fell down some steps."

 "Why don't you tell me what happened," I said dubiously, not really believing it was an accident.

-"Well, I'd been spending so much time with him that I was beginning to think we were a couple.
-We had a great time in his house with his parents being away, but after we got up yesterday morning..."
+"Well, I've been spending so much time with him that I was beginning to think we were a couple.
+We had a great time in his house while his parents have been away, but after we got up yesterday morning..."

 "Yesterday morning," he said eventually in a trembling voice, "Tony started packing his clothes and said I should collect my stuff and go home.
 I was confused and asked him when I should come back...
 He said never..."

 His voice cracked and he sobbed uncontrollably.
 When, eventually, he could continue, his voice was aching with misery.